 To represent multicellular systems using SBOL, it is first necessary to represent cells.
 When doing so, it is important to be able to capture the following information: (i) taxonomy of the strain used, (ii) interactions occurring within cells of this type, and (iii) components inside the type of cell (e.g. genomes, plasmids).
 The approach RECOMMENDED in this section is capable of capturing this information, as shown in the example in Figure 22.
 It uses a Component to represent a system that contains cells of the given type.
-The cells themselves are represented by a SubComponent inside the Component, which is an instanceOf a Component capturing information about the species and strain of the cell in the design.
-This Component has a type of "cell" from the Gene Ontology (GO:0005623), and a role of "physical compartment" (SBO:000290).
-Taxonomic information is captured by annotating the class instance with a URI for an entry in the NCBI Taxonomy Database.
+The cells themselves are represented by a Feature inside the Component, in this case a SubComponent that is an instanceOf a Component capturing information about the species and strain of the cell in the design.
+This Component has a type of "cell" from the Cell Ontology (CL:0000000), and a role of "physical compartment" (SBO:0000290).
+Taxonomic information is captured by annotating the class instance with a IRI for an entry in the NCBI Taxonomy Database.

 As usual, other entities besides the cell that are relevant to the design are also captured as Features.
 When these are contained within the cell, they are captured using a Constraint with restriction contains with the cell as subject and contained object as object.
 Interactions which occur in this system are captured using the Interaction and Participation classes.
-Interactions which occur within the cell are specified by Interaction classes which contain the SubComponent instance representing the cell as a participant with a role of "physical compartment" (SBO:0000290).
+Interactions which occur within the cell are specified by Interaction classes which contain the Feature instance representing the cell as a participant with a role of "physical compartment" (SBO:0000290).